 Since 2008, Firstbeat Technologies has played a part behind the scenes at many of the North American league’s 31 franchises.

-See how an elite athlete uses Firstbeat to aid training, recovery and performance.
+See how a rower of Princeton University and Team GB rowing, Tom George, uses Firstbeat Sports to aid training, recovery and performance.

 From replicating game intensity to aiding player rehab, monitoring TRIMP/min has wide-ranging benefits.